kotajacob/songbird/README.md

 [Love2D](https://love2d.org/) describes itself by saying "LÖVE is an \*awesome\* framework you can use to make 2D games in Lua."

-It provides you with simple graphical rendering bindings in [Lua](https://www.lua.org/) for rendering graphics, playing audio, video, and all the other basic tools needed to make a game.
+It provides you with simple bindings in [Lua](https://www.lua.org/) for rendering graphics, playing audio, video, and all the other basic tools needed to make a game.

 Songbird comes into the picture by providing a basic setup for a games code and various functions to design object oriented games with love.
 In addition to providing base code there are